 What to see in Isla Isabela.

 This island is a pure paradise.
 You would need at least four days to explore most spectacular parts of the island.
 Lots of them are located in the harbour – Puerto Villamil.
 The attractions are located 15 min walk from the main beach.
-Except lava tour and hiking Sierra Negra volcano.
+Except lava tour and hiking Sierra Negra volcano – which is a very long tour and you can do it only with a tour guide.
 There’s lots of bike rentals so you can also explore the coastal road biking.
 The islands are formed by the juncture of three tectonic plates: the Pacific, Cocos and Nazca.
 The main Galapagos island and some small as well are gradually sinking, when some other keep changing their shape.

 Take a walk through a long wooden bridge, located just 15 minutes from the harbour beach.
 This is amazing area for bird watching.
 You’ll see giant marine iguanas lying on the bridge and swimming in the river.
 On the way to the Flamigo Lagoon we met an amazing guy – Omar, who told us very interesting stories from the past and present life of Isla Isabela.
 He used to be a fisherman as well.
 Now he’s an enthusiastic tour guide.
 He said the authorities want to build a commercial airport in the next couple of years, so the access to the island is not only by boat.
 This will bring lots of new tourists and money of course.
 We noticed that lots of buildings on the island are under construction.
 That explains a lot, residents are getting ready for new visitors.
 Omar also mentioned another interesting thing – fake marriages.
 People arrange fake marriages to became a resident of Galapagos.
 But since the government has become aware of that trend it’s very difficult to avoid being caught.